Skip to content

 Phone

-Laura is interested in the capacities of poetry to denaturalize the structures of everyday life and to imagine new forms of relation.
-Her most recent full-length collection What This Breathing was published by The Elephants in September 2020.
-Previous books include Propagation (2012), Fantasies in Permeable Structures (2005), and Skincerity (2003), as well as the chaplet Excerpts from ‘Permeable Structures: A Performance Essay in Stereo’ (2006).
-She has also written and directed several psychogeographical performance works, including Blocks Away (2010) and Stalk (2008), as well as an audio work, Five Pieces for Doubled Voice (2005).
-Her essay “Poetry, Ecology and the Reappropriation of Lived Space” has appeared in several anthologies, including Viz.
+Laura Elrick is interested in the capacities of poetry to denaturalize the structures of everyday life and to imagine new forms of relation.
+Their most recent full-length collection What This Breathing was published by The Elephants in 2020.
+Previous books include PropagationFantasies in Permeable Structures, and Skincerity, as well as the chaplet Excerpts from ‘Permeable Structures: A Performance Essay in Stereo’.
+Laura has also written and directed several psychogeographical performance works, including Blocks Away (2010) and Stalk (2008), as well as an audio work, Five Pieces for Doubled Voice (2005).
+Their essay “Poetry, Ecology and the Reappropriation of Lived Space” has appeared in several anthologies, including Viz.
 Inter-Arts Intervention: A Trans-Genre Anthology and the Eco Language Reader.
 Various poetry and prose has been translated into French, Spanish, Finnish and Norwegian.
-She has lived in Brooklyn for over twenty years, the last eight with her four-legged buddy Topo.

-From Laura: I enjoy working with students on many dimensions of the revision process: from exploring the possibilities of new projects, to deepening an articulation of vision in works that are already in process, and of course, fine-tuning nearly finished works.
+From Laura: I enjoy working with students on many dimensions of the writing process: from exploring the possibilities of new projects, to deepening an articulation of vision in works that are already in process, and of course, fine-tuning nearly finished works.
 I take particular delight in considering meaningful form, in discovering relationships between literary form and social/personal embodiment, and in asking useful contextual questions (aesthetic, philosophical, political).
 My primary interests lie in poetry and performance.

 BA, Media and Communication, University of Southern California; MA, Liberal Studies, The Graduate Center, CUNY, Thesis: “Affective Disobedience: Constructing Poetic Practice as Public Intervention”